selwynpolit/d9book/book/blocks.md

 From [Nedcamp video on caching by Kelly Lucas, November 2018](https://www.youtube.com/watch?v=QCZe2K13bd0&list=PLgfWMnl57dv5KmHaK4AngrQAryjO_ylaM&t=0s&index=16)

 In a twig template, if you just want to render one or more fields (instead of the entire node), Drupal may not be aware if the content has changed, and will sometimes show old cached content.
-To resolve this, define a view mode and call content \| render, assign the resut to a variable like this:
+To resolve this, define a view mode and call `content | render` and assign the result to a variable like this:

 ```twig
 set blah = content|render
 ```
+Be sure to surround the above code with curly brace and percentage sign delimeters.
+Unfortunately these don't always render correctly in this document so I've had to remove them for now.

-As usual in twig ese curly brace percentage sign delimeters around the above statement.
-Add this render call will cause Drupal to render the content for that node which will cause a check of the caches and make sure the most current content is rendered.
+Adding this render call will cause Drupal to render the content for that node, which will cause a check of the caches and make sure the most current content is rendered.

 Then add your fields: